poncj/solidity-token-and-airdrop/README.md

 1. Download full repository to your local machine.

-2. Open /deploy/ dir via VS Code
+2. Open /deploy/ folder via VS Code

 3. In the .env file, specify your PRIVATE_KEY from which the contracts will be deployed.